 The police and prosecuting attorneys in your county are often far too eager to put citizens behind bars.
 Our team at Berger Law feels different.
 We understand that mistakes happen.
 Unlike the police and prosecuting attorney, we believe in learning from our mistakes.

 We are passionate about fighting for our Michigan residents.
 We don’t want to see good people locked up or having their future dreams crushed.
 It is our hope to see young people in this community thrive.
-A simple mistake or one bad night shouldn’t ruin your chances at success.
+A simple mistake or one bad night shouldn’t ruin your chances of success.

 The team at Berger Law is devoted to you.
 We negotiate with the police in every possible way to give you a fighting chance.